Associate Degree and Certificate Programs

 - Electronic Publishing - Associate of Applied Science

-- Emergency Medical Services (EMS) - Basic Certificate
+- Emergency Medical Services (EMS) - Basic - Certificate of Completion

-Students planning to pursue a four-year degree at New Mexico State University after completing their studies at NMSU Grants need to be aware that not all occupational-education courses taken at NMSU Grants (usually those with the “OE” or “BOT” prefix) will apply toward a given major at NMSU.
-The number of NMSU Grants credits that may be counted toward a four-year degree depends on the major selected and any agreements providing for the acceptance of the occupational-education courses.
+Students planning to pursue a four-year degree at New Mexico State University after completing their studies at NMSU Grants need to be aware that not all career technical education courses taken at NMSU Grants will apply toward a given major at NMSU.
+The number of NMSU Grants credits that may be counted toward a four-year degree depends on the major selected and any agreements providing for the acceptance of the career technical education courses.

 It is best for students to consult advisers at both NMSU Grants and NMSU early in their associate degree program to insure that the maximum number of credits will apply toward the bachelor’s degree program selected.